Trench Drain Installation for the Residential Driveway

 Step One – Excavation

 Prior to any work, the contractors hung a sheet of plastic to protect the garage door and siding from slurry and concrete splashes.
-They cut a line in the asphalt 20 inches in front of the garage door using a concrete saw.
-Then they cut the asphalt strip into smaller squares for easy handling during removal.
+Using a concrete saw, a line was cut in the asphalt, 20 inches in front of the garage door.
+Then the asphalt strip was cut into smaller squares for easy handling and removal.
 The diamond blade on this saw had a 6″ cutting depth, which made it able to cut through the 4 inches of asphalt and another 2 inches of the gravel below.

 Cut-Lines-in-Asphalt-pr-150x150

 The installers manually removed both the sectioned asphalt and underlying gravel.
-In this case, gravel and asphalt was put into the back of a pick-up truck and taken to a land fill for disposal.
-During this time, the downspouts were fitted with the 4″ PVC fittings necessary to divert the roof water into the trench and drainage pipe
+During this time, the downspouts were fitted with 4″ PVC fittings which were necessary to divert the roof water into the trench and drainage pipe

 Asphalt-Gravel-Removal-pr-768x1024